-The final question identified above concerns the interaction between the flows of ecosystem services and the overall calculation of our wealth, Inclusive Domestic Product (IDP) (see Figure 1.1).
+The final question identified above concerns the interaction between the flows of ecosystem services and the overall calculation of our real consumption (see Figure 1.1).
 Ecosystem services make a significant contribution to the value of goods and services generated by the economy, or are enjoyed individually or collectively by end-users as free non-market services.
 The value of marketed ecosystem services may, however, not fully reflect their costs, because of unaccounted externalities associated with the consumption of natural capital assets.
-Thus an adjustment to their value is needed using the calculation of the full cost of ecosystem goods and services, to reflect the “full cost of goods and services”.
-IDP is therefore proposed as the most appropriate calculation of the overall the value of the benefits that flow from natural and artificial capital.
-This metric can be used to explore the balance between GDP and the loss of ecological capital.
-Clearly if full costs of maintaining ecosystem services are not met, IDP may decline.
-These maintenance costs therefore represent the level of reinvestment that is needed to sustain our ecological capital prevent the accumulation of potentially ‘toxic’ ecological debt.
+Thus an adjustment to their conventional value currently measured at purchasers price is needed using the calculation of the additional cost of maintaining ecosystem goods and services, to reflect the “full cost of goods and services”.
+Adjusted Disposable National Income (ADNI) and Inclusive Final Demand (IFD) are therefore proposed as the most appropriate calculation of the overall value of the economic benefits that flow from natural and artificial capital.
+This metric can be used to explore the balance between GDP, ADNI, IFD and the loss of ecological capital.
+Clearly if full costs of maintaining ecosystem services are not met, ADNI and IFD may decline in turn.
+These maintenance costs therefore represent the level of reinvestment that is needed to sustain our ecological capital and prevent the accumulation of potentially ‘toxic’ ecological debt.

 The structure of ecosystem accounts

 Ecological assets, or ecosystems in their broad sense, are capable of providing two categories of output.
 These are outputs, such as food provisioning or the harvest of timber, that arise from systems or parts of system that can be privately owned and used for production purposes, and outputs that lie outside the market and which represent a public good.
 These public goods are generally taken to include regulating services such as those relating to climate, water supply and hazards such as flooding, and the many cultural services associated with well-functioning ecosystems.
-We suggest these public goods also include the capacity of the ecosystems to sustain and reproduce themselves, and that proper account must also be taken of the extent to which the basic integrity of ecosystems is maintained over time.
+We suggest these public goods also include the capacity of the ecosystems to sustain, reproduce and adapt themselves, and that proper account must also be taken of the extent to which the basic integrity of ecosystems is maintained over time.

 Natural capital is fundamentally a shared asset, supplying positive externalities in the form of ecosystem services to all, individually and collectively.
 It does so in much the same way as artificially created assets like transport networks, water supply and sanitation systems, health and education services, and the internet.
 We therefore suggest that from an economic point of view, all the components of the shared infrastructure, including ecological assets, should be maintained and restored (in accounting terms ‘amortised’) and the costs of doing so are clearly represented in the way we account for our wealth.